Do This to Stop Lashing Out at Your Loving Partner

 Posted Feb 19, 2017

-And then there’s Vincent, a forty-three-year old client of mine whose wife was ready to toss him out the window.
+And then there’s Vincent, a 43-year old client of mine whose wife was ready to toss him out the window.
 This couple was on their second year of barely speaking.
-A self-described, "tell it like it is" guy who doesn’t go in for any new age hoo ha,” Vince was quick to dismiss my advice to breathe deeply when he became aware of toxic thinking.
+A self-described "tell it like it is" guy who doesn’t go for any "new age hoo-ha,” Vince was quick to dismiss my advice to breathe deeply when he became aware of toxic thinking.
 But because his wife really was about to walk out if he didn’t at least try to improve their communication,

 Vincent began to breathe deeply at the first sign of toxic thinking.
 Only a week later, Vincent was a convert.
 “I can’t believe how much better I feel with this breathing,” he said.
 “I never realized how much I was holding my breath all the time.
 I really do feel better.
 I really am able to calm myself down before it’s too late.”
 (Too late for him meaning a toxic thought leading to a toxic silence or a toxic lashing out at his wife who had enough of it).